-We can’t pretend that soap under the sheet is anything more than a folk remedy.
-We can’t explain exactly how it would work, and we don’t know for sure that it does.
+We can’t pretend that putting soap under the sheet is anything more than a folk remedy.
+We can’t explain exactly how the soap remedy would work, and we don’t know for sure that it does.
 Nonetheless, we have been impressed with readers reporting success.

 “I keep the bar of soap underneath my sheets all the time.
 It’s been over a month, and I’ve been noticing much less pain and more energy.
 I shared the article with a co-worker who also is benefiting.
 Her sister, a nurse, is puzzled by this.”

 Their training may predispose nurses to be cautious: